desimilkyway/desi-mws-edr-datamodel/docs/sp_output/RVRUN/healpix/SURVEY/PROGRAM/PIXGROUP/PIXNUM/sptab_coadd.rst

 HDU1_  SPTAB    BINTABLE FERRE results
-HDU2_  FIBERMAP BINTABLE Information about objects inherited from targeting HDU3_  SCORES   BINTABLE Information about spectra quality HDU4_  AUX      BINTABLE Gaia crossmatch
+HDU2_  FIBERMAP BINTABLE Information about objects inherited from targeting HDU3_  SCORES   BINTABLE Information about spectra quality HDU4_  AUX      BINTABLE Auxiliary information: names of the parameters and chemical elements in the order used in building the PARAM and ELEM arrays in SPTAB
 ====== ======== ======== ===================